GMOD/jbrowse-components/website/docs/user_guide.md

 The zoom buttons exist in the header of the linear genome view, and there is also a slider bar to zoom in and out.

-Note: You can also hold the "Ctrl" key and use your mousewheel or trackpad to scroll and this will zoom in and out
+Note: You can also hold the <kbd>Ctrl</kbd> key and use your mousewheel or trackpad to scroll and this will zoom in and out

 #### Re-ordering tracks